 No one is required to have a living will.
 If a person does not have a living will and becomes terminally ill or permanently unconscious, and is unable to communicate his or her wishes about treatment, then treatment decisions will be made without your input.

 Because of the complexity of the form and the importance of the matters involved, advance health care declaration forms should be prepared by your attorney.
 If you need treatment at a hospital or care at a facility, you may be asked if you have a living will.

 As the end of life approaches so long as you are able to intelligently communicate your wishes, they will be respected.
 But if you are not able to express your own wishes because of diminished mental capacity, unconsciousness or a terminal medical condition, then decisions about your care will be made by others designated by statue unless you have a living will on file.
 If you have a properly drafted living will, you can designate family members or friends who will have the authority to speak for you on these matters, if you cannot speak for yourself.

 The whole purpose of the living will is to assist your doctor and family in carrying out your wishes at a critical stage of life.
-Therefore, it is important that one living will document be placed in your doctor's file now, and that those who you choose to speak for you also have access to the living will documents.
-Without a properly drafted living will on file, the state statue will determine who makes these decisions for you.
+Therefore, it is important that one living will document be placed in your doctor’s file now, and that those who you choose to speak for you also have access to the living will documents.
+You should discuss your end-of-life wishes with the person you have named to make decisions when you are unable.
+This will give the person the confidence to know that they are doing the right thing and following your wishes when the time comes.
+Without a properly drafted living will on file, the state statute will determine who makes these decisions for you.
+2/18